-On my walk the other day I started thinking about one of the common things shared by women in midlife and that is becoming invisible; Feeling overlooked, ignored, and no longer relevant in society.
+On my walk the other day, I started thinking about one of the common things women share in midlife: becoming invisible, feeling overlooked, ignored, and no longer relevant in society.
 And it’s true.
 We are overlooked and underrepresented in many, many ways.
 Don't get me started on media and advertising.

 But what if this isn’t actually a bad thing?